department-of-veterans-affairs/va.gov-team/platform/cms/public-content-api/architecture.md

 The React application(s) structure is still to be determined.
 An SDK will be created to abstract the API from the front-end developers.
 A reference application will also be supplied showing best practice implementations of the Content API.

-Possible strucutre of React applicaitons.
+Possible structure of React applications.

 ![ContentAPI _ ContentApp - Possible Front End Architecture](https://user-images.githubusercontent.com/121603/133818504-097a5f48-18c6-4e9c-9f52-85b90752e9d2.png)

-Here is a font-end architecture where there is a single React application used for all content apps.
+Here is a front-end architecture where a single React application is used for all content apps.

 ![ContentAPI _ ContentApp - Possible Front End Architecture](https://user-images.githubusercontent.com/121603/133818727-da9d4653-59f8-49a5-bbd0-3a756258d706.png)

-Another architecture where each appliation is seperate and uses a shared SDK and Components.
+Another architecture where each appliation is separate and uses a shared SDK and Components.

 ![ContentAPI _ ContentApp - Possible Front End Architecture](https://user-images.githubusercontent.com/121603/134020876-fd8667a5-0175-446d-a96e-a6c08e736d7a.png)